Ghazi ud-Din Khan Feroze Jung III: Later life and death

 According to the biography of the poet Gulzar Ibrahim, Imad-ul-Mulk was living in strained circumstances in 1780.
 In 1784, he formed an arrangement with the Maratha Peshwa and received Baoni as jagir.

 Subsequently, he proceeded to Surat where he passed a few years with the English and then went on the Hajj.
 He composed Persian and Rekhta poetry and left Arabic and Turkish Ghazals and a thick Persian Diwan and a Masnawi Fakhria-tun_Nizam and Nalaa-e-Ny relating the miracles of Maulana Fakhar-ud-Din under the pen name Nizam.

 Under the influence of Sufism, Imad-ul-Mulk abandoned political career and moved to Maharshrif, Chishtian to live with Noor Muhammad Maharvi.
 He poetically described Maharvi's death, حیف واویلا جہاں بے نور گشت (What a pity, where there is no light) in 1205 Hijri, indicating his residence in Maharshrif until at least 1791 CE.
 After Maharvi's death, Imad-ul-Mulk moved to Khairpur and died there in 1800, where his grave is located.

 His wife was the celebrated Ganna Begum, who died in 1775.

 He was succeeded by his son Naser-ad-Daula as the Nawab of Baoni jagir.
+He also had many other sons, and among them, Hamid-ad-Daula entered the service of Asaf Jah II, the Nizam of Hyderabad, and obtained a mansabdari of 5000.